nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while persons are being shown
+1. Deleting a client while the client list is shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all clients using the `list` command.
 Multiple clients with the same name exist.

    2. Test case: `delete id/1`<br>
       Expected: First client is deleted from the list.
 Details of the deleted client shown in the status message.